In this article, we'll discuss the most common pitfalls that prevent you from reaching your loyalty programme goals.

 Customers often stop participating in a loyalty programme when they feel there is no benefit.
 Loyalty programmes that offer customer incentives can only be successful when both parties benefit from participation.

 You're missing the point as a business if you can't demonstrate the value you provide to customers.
-Regardless of the goals in your loyalty strategy, putting too much emphasis on your own goals will eventually drive away your loyalists.
+Placing too much emphasis on your own goals will eventually drive away your loyalty programme members.

 Despite being a member of about 13 loyalty programmes, the average consumer participates in only half of them.
-Offering low-quality incentives or setting overly restrictive rules for redeeming rewards can drive users away and increase your abandonment rate.
+Offering low-quality incentives or setting overly restrictive rules can drive users away and increase churn rate.

 7) Choosing the wrong type of loyalty programme

 Luckily, there are several excellent choices for loyalty programmes available today.
-Studying your target demographic and consulting relevant customer data will help you choose the best programme and rewards for your business.
+Study your target demographic and the data collected to inform your decision.
+Evaluate each loyalty programme to ascertain which best complements your product offerings.

 The best customer loyalty programmes show how much a company values its customers.
 Every business should have a strategy in place for retaining its most valuable clients.